CommerceRack/anycommerce/zephyrpaintball_readme.txt

 	1 text block -> will be formatted as wiki.
 Is it's own key.	(.%page.bot_description) 1 html block -> will be formatted as html.
 Is it's own key.	(.%page.htmllinks)**

-* This text block will only display the first 200 pixels, then a 'show more' button will show up.
-Is smart enough to 'know' whether or not to show the button.
+* This text block uses revealation.
 ** Be sure to validate your html, one mismatched tag could have disasterous results.